Prismatic cohomology relative to $\delta$-rings: Abstract

 \section{Abstract}

 We develop prismatic and syntomic cohomology relative to a $\delta$-ring.
 This simultaneously generalizes Bhatt and Scholze's absolute and relative prismatic cohomology and shows that the latter, which was defined relative to a prism, is in fact independent of the prism structure and only depends on the underlying $\delta$-ring.
-We give several possible definitions of our new version of prismatic cohomology: a site theoretic definition, one using prismatic crystals, and a stack theoretic definition.
+We give several possible definitions of our new version of prismatic cohomology: a site-theoretic definition, one using prismatic crystals, and a stack-theoretic definition.
 These are equivalent under mild syntomicity hypotheses.
 As an application, we note how the theory of prismatic cohomology of filtered rings arises naturally in this context.